fenton1000/mf-portfolio-five-big-boring-shop/README.md

 * The Order History section displays a list summary of all previous orders.
 The order number is a link to the details of that order.

-* The Favourites section displays the user’s favourites list together with an option to delete any favourite from the list. **NB Note that deleting an item from the list here will refresh the profile page.
+* The Favourites section displays the user’s favourites list together with an option to delete any favourite from the list. **Note that deleting an item from the list here will refresh the profile page.
 The option to remove an item from favourites is also provided in the product detail page and appears to the user as a toggle between adding and deleting.
 This is achieved by passing the appropriate redirect URL to the delete favourite view.**

 * Both the image and the product name of any item on the favourites list are links to the product detail page for the item.